fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5d.md

 Make a test for ensuring that the user who created a blog can delete it.

-<i>Optional bonus exercise:</i> also check that other users cannot delete the blog.

 #### 5.22: bloglist end to end testing, step6

+Make a test for ensuring that other users but the creator do not see the delete button.

+#### 5.23: bloglist end to end testing, step7

 Make a test that checks that the blogs are ordered according to likes with the blog with the most likes being first.

-This exercise is quite a bit trickier than the previous ones.
-One solution is to add a certain class for the element which wraps the blog's content and use the [eq](https://docs.cypress.io/api/commands/eq#Syntax) method to get the blog element in a specific index:
+<i>This exercise is quite a bit trickier than the previous ones.</i> One solution is to add a certain class for the element which wraps the blog's content and use the [eq](https://docs.cypress.io/api/commands/eq#Syntax) method to get the blog element in a specific index:

 ```js
 cy.get('.blog').eq(0).should('contain', 'The title with the most likes')